-- how it affects the project outcome; - consistency with the Program policy objective and any relevant DFAT policies; - changes to the timing of grant payments; and - availability of program funds.
+- how it affects the project outcome; - consistency with the Program policy objective and any relevant Department of Foreign Affairs and Trade policies; - · changes to the timing of grant payments; and - availability of program funds.

 12.3.
 Compliance visits

 We may visit you during or at the completion of your grant activity to review your compliance with the grant agreement.
 We will provide you with reasonable notice of any compliance visit.